Blockstream/greenlight/docs/src/getting-started/index.md

  - Developer identities can be used to register or recover Greenlight nodes.
  - Device identities are used by applications to authenticate to single Greenlight nodes.
-The private key must be generated locally and stay on your users device.
+The private key is generated locally and will stay on your users device.

 You can obtain a developer identity using the [Greenlight Developer